-Analysis & Research.
+Sr. Particulars Details Details Details i.
+Name Mr. Harshad Borawake (Equity Portion) Mr. Vrijesh Kasera (Equity Portion) Mr. Mahendra Jajoo (Debt Portion) ii.
+Age 44 Years 42 years 56 years iii.
+Qualification MBA (Finance), B.E.
+(Polymers) MBA (Finance), CFA (ICFAI) ACA, ACS, CFA iv.
+Previous years' experience Mr. Borawake has professional experience of more than 19 years and his primary responsibility includes Investment Analysis & Research.
 Prior to this assignment, he was associated with Motilal Oswal Securities as Vice President (Research).
 He has also been associated with Capmetrics & Risk Solutions as Research Analyst - Equity.
-Following other Schemes of the Fund are co-managed by him: 1.
-Mirae Asset Balanced Advantage Fund 2.
-Mirae Asset Equity Savings Fund 3.
-Mirae Asset Multi Asset Allocation Fund Analysis & Research.
+Following other Schemes of the Fund are comanaged by him: Mirae Asset Balanced Advantage Fund Mirae Asset Equity Savings Fund Mirae Asset Multi Asset Allocation Fund Mr. Kasera has professional experience of more than 17 years.
+His primary responsibility includes Investment Analysis & Research.
 Prior to this assignment, he was associated with Axis Capital Ltd. as an Equity Research Analyst.
-He has also been associated with Edelweiss Broking Ltd. Mr. Kasera has completed his Post Graduation Diploma in Business Management from IILM and also he has done his Chartered Financial Analyst & Master of Science in Finance from ICFAI University.
-Following others Scheme of the Fund are or co-managed by him: Mirae Asset Healthcare Fund Mirae Asset Equity Savings Fund He is overall responsible for supervising all Debt schemes of the Mirae Asset Mutual Fund.
-Prior to this assignment, Mr. Jajoo was Director with AUM Capital Markets Ltd. He has also been associated with organizations like Pramerica Asset Managers Pvt.
-Ltd., Tata Asset Management Ltd., ABN AMRO Asset Management Ltd and ICICI Group.
-Mr. Jajoo currently co- manages/manages following other schemes of Mirae Asset Balanced Advantage Fund Mirae Asset Equity Savings Fund Mirae Asset Nifty SDL Jun 2028 Index Fund V. Tenure for which the fund manager has been managing the scheme 4 years and 3 months (since April 2020) 4 years and 3 months (since April 2020) 7 years and 10 months (since September, 2016)
+He has also been associated with Edelweiss Broking Ltd. Mr. Kasera has completed his Post Graduation Diploma in Business Management from IILM and also he has done his Chartered Financial Analyst & Master of Science in Finance from ICFAI Mr. Mahendra Jajoo has over 31 years of experience in the field of financial services including 17 years of experience in Fixed Income funds management.
+He is overall responsible for supervising all Debt schemes of the Mirae Asset Mutual Fund.
+Prior to this assignment, Mr. Jajoo was Director with AUM Capital Markets Ltd. He has also been associated with organizations like Pramerica Asset Management Ltd., Tata Asset Management Ltd., ABN AMRO Asset Management Ltd and ICICI Group.
+Mr. Jajoo currently comanages/manages following other schemes of Mirae Asset Mutual Fund: • Mirae Asset Balanced Advantage Fund • Mirae Asset Equity Savings Fund • Mirae Asset Nifty SDL Jun 2028 Index Fund V. Tenure for which the fund manager has been managing the scheme 4 years and 8 months (since April 2020) 4 years and 8 months (since April 2020) 8 years and 3 months (since September, 2016)